ispras/qdt/README.md

 Note that `idle-python` package name suffix corresponds to the Python version.

-`pip` is required to install several prerequesites.
+`pip` is required to install several prerequisites.

 ```bash
 sudo apt install python-pip python3-pip
 ```

 QDT adapts to changes in QEMU infrastructure.
-It has a set of heuristics referring to specific commits in Git history.
+It has a set of heuristics referring to specific commits in QEMU Git history.
-`gitpython` library is used to analyze Git graph and get effective heuristics. for the current QEMU version
+`gitpython` package is used to analyze Git graph and get effective heuristics for the current QEMU version.

 ```bash
 sudo pip install gitpython
 sudo pip3 install gitpython
 ```

-`six` library is used to handle 2.x and 3.x Python version differences.
+`six` package is used to handle 2.x and 3.x Python version differences.

 ```bash
 sudo pip install six
 sudo pip3 install six
 ```

+Now the all environment prerequisites are satisfied.

 ### Installation

-QEMU Development Toolkit is suddenly required a QEMU to work with.
+QDT is suddenly required a QEMU to work with.
-So, the first get its sources.
+So, the first objective is to get its sources.

 ```bash
 mkdir qemu